History of Kayla Harrison in Timeline

 Others born on this day/year

-In 1999, Jimmy Pedro, Kayla Harrison's coach, won gold at the World Championships in Birmingham, United Kingdom.
+In 1999, Jimmy Pedro (Kayla Harrison's coach) won the World Championships in Birmingham, United Kingdom.

-At the 2011 World Championships in Paris, Kayla Harrison placed third and took the bronze medal.
+At the 2011 World Championships in Paris, Harrison placed third, taking the bronze medal after losing to Audrey Tcheuméo of France in the semi-final.

-On August 2, 2012, Kayla Harrison won the Olympic title in the –78 kg category, defeating Gemma Gibbons of Britain, becoming the first American to win an Olympic gold medal in judo.
+On August 2, 2012, Harrison won the Olympic title in the –78 kg category, defeating Gemma Gibbons of Britain to become the first American to win an Olympic gold medal in judo.

-Kayla Harrison won a gold medal at the Summer Olympics in 2012.
+In 2012, Harrison won a gold medal at the Summer Olympics.

-2015: Elected to the United States Judo Federation Hall Of Fame
+2015: Inducted into the United States Judo Federation Hall Of Fame

-In 2015, Kayla Harrison was elected to the United States Judo Federation Hall Of Fame.
+In 2015, Harrison was elected to the United States Judo Federation Hall Of Fame.

-On August 31, 2016, the United States Judo Association made a batsugun promotion of Kayla Harrison to rokudan (6th Degree Black Belt), making her the youngest person in the US to ever be awarded this rank.
+On August 31, 2016, following her second Olympic gold medal, the United States Judo Association made a batsugun promotion of Harrison to rokudan (6th Degree Black Belt), making her the youngest person in the US to ever be awarded this rank.

 October 2016: Signed with World Series of Fighting

-In October 2016, Kayla Harrison signed with World Series of Fighting (WSOF) as a commentator and fighter in the women's 145 pounds (66 kg) division.
+In October 2016, Harrison signed with World Series of Fighting, initially as a commentator with plans to fight in the women's 145 pounds (66 kg) division.

 June 21, 2018: MMA Debut at PFL 2

-On June 21, 2018, Kayla Harrison made her MMA debut at PFL 2 against Brittney Elkin in the Women's Lightweight division and won via submission due to an armbar in the first round.
+On June 21, 2018, Harrison made her MMA debut at PFL 2 against Brittney Elkin in the Women's Lightweight division, winning via submission due to an armbar in the first round.

-On August 16, 2018, Kayla Harrison faced Jozette Cotton at PFL 6 and won the fight via TKO in the third round.
+On August 16, 2018, Harrison faced Jozette Cotton at PFL 6, winning the fight via TKO in the third round.

-July 11, 2019: Defeated Morgan Frier and Signed PFL Contract
+July 11, 2019: Victory Against Morgan Frier and PFL Contract Extension

-On July 11, 2019, Kayla Harrison faced Morgan Frier in the co-main event of PFL 4, winning by key lock submission in the first round.
+On July 11, 2019, Harrison faced Morgan Frier at PFL 4, winning by key lock submission in the first round.
 Subsequently, Harrison signed a new long-term contract extension with the PFL.

-On December 31, 2019, Kayla Harrison faced Larissa Pacheco in a rematch for the Women's Lightweight final at PFL 10, winning by unanimous decision to win the 2019 Women's Lightweight Championship.
+On December 31, 2019, Harrison faced Larissa Pacheco in a rematch for the Women's Lightweight final at PFL 10, winning by unanimous decision to become the 2019 Women's Lightweight Champion.

 November 20, 2020: Invicta FC Debut

-On November 20, 2020, Kayla Harrison made her Invicta FC debut in the Featherweight division against Courtney King at Invicta FC 43, winning via TKO in the second round.
+On November 20, 2020, with the 2020 PFL season cancelled, Harrison debuted in the Featherweight division for Invicta FC against Courtney King at Invicta FC 43, winning via TKO in the second round.

-On December 17, 2020, Kayla Harrison was scheduled to face Jozette Cotton in a rematch at Titan FC 66, but the day before the fight, Cotton was hospitalized due to a bad weight cut, and the bout was cancelled.
+On December 17, 2020, Harrison was scheduled to face Jozette Cotton in a rematch at Titan FC 66, but the bout was cancelled the day before due to Cotton's hospitalization from a bad weight cut.

-In 2020, Kayla Harrison acquired full custody of her niece and nephew after her stepfather died suddenly.
+In 2020, Harrison acquired full custody of her niece and nephew after her stepfather passed away.

-In 2020, Kayla Harrison was expected to compete in the PFL season, but it was cancelled due to the COVID-19 pandemic.
+In 2020, Kayla Harrison was expected to compete in the PFL season, but the complete season was cancelled due to the COVID-19 pandemic.

-On May 6, 2021, Kayla Harrison faced Mariana Morais at PFL 3, winning the bout via TKO in the first round.
+On May 6, 2021, Kayla Harrison faced Mariana Morais at PFL 3, winning the bout via TKO in the first round to kick off the 2021 season.

 On June 25, 2021, Kayla Harrison faced Cindy Dandois at PFL 6 and won the bout in the first round via an arm bar submission.